 Sifu Dimitri Mougdis - Internal Arts Institute

-Sifu Dimitri K. Mougdis is a world expert in classical Yang family Tai Chi Chuan and Qi Gong.
-His lineage is Grand Master Gin Soon Chu and Master Vincent Chu from Boston, and Grand Master Fang Ning from China.
-He also studied, and teaches Pan Gu Shen Gong "PGSG" from Grand Master Fang Ning and the founder Mr. Ou Wen Wei, both from China.
+Sifu Dimitri K. Mougdis is a world expert in Classical Yang Family Tai Chi Chuan and Qi Gong.
+His lineage is Grand Master Gin Soon Chu and Master Vincent Chu from Boston, and Professor Fang Ning from China.
+He also studied and teaches Pan Gu Shen Gong "PGSG" from Professor Fang Ning and the founder Mr. Ou Wen Wei, both from China.

-He begun his study of Tai Chi Chuan under Grand Master Gin Soon Chu on February 1st 1983 in Boston Massachusetts.
-Sifu Dimitri has been teaching at the Internal Arts Institute since its establishment in 2000 and is one of the last remaining instructors of the classical Yang family Tai Chi Chuan.
+He began his study of Tai Chi Chuan under Grand Master Gin Soon Chu on February 1, 1983, in Boston, Massachusetts.
+Sifu Dimitri has been teaching at the Internal Arts Institute since its establishment in 2000 and is one of the last-remaining instructors of the Classical Yang Family Tai Chi Chuan.

-Professor Fang Ning speaks fluent English and Japanese, graduated from an American Mission School, St. John University in Shanghai, China, in 1947 with degrees in Political Science and Economics.
-He has been practicing and researching qigong for more than 50 years.
-He is the 5th generation successor to Wudan Yang-style Tai-Chi Chuen.
-Prof. Fang's name carved on the tombstone of Wuden Yang-Style Tai-Chi Chuan, 4th generation successor, Grand Master Cui Yishi's Grave.
+Professor Fang Ning spoke fluent English and Japanese, graduated from American Mission School St. John University in Shanghai, China, in 1947 with degrees in Political Science and Economics.
+He practiced and researched qigong for more than 50 years.
+He is the 5th-generation successor to Wudan Yang-style Tai-Chi Chuen.
+Professor Fang's name carved on the tombstone of Wuden Yang-Style Tai-Chi Chuan, 4th-generation successor, Grand Master Cui Yishi's Grave.
 Prof. Fang is also the direct disciple of Grand Master Chen Yen Ning, a famous orthodox Taoist and the first president of the Taoist Society of China in 1958.
-Since then, Professor Fang has been studying, researching and collecting information on various qigong techniques available.
+Since then, Professor Fang Ning studied, researched and collected information on various qigong techniques available.